tpgaviria/pd-kb/src/docs/Schedules/schedule-examples.md

 }
 [/block]

-[block:api-header]
-{
-  "title": "Example 2: Complex Schedule for 2 Users on a 2-Day Rotation with Separate Weekends" }
+## Example 2: Complex Schedule for 2 Users on a 2-Day Rotation with Separate Weekends
-[/block]

 The example below shows a complex schedule for two users that are on a two-day rotation.
 They are on call in the evenings from 17:00 till 8:00 in the morning.
 On Saturday and Sunday, responders are on-call for 24 hours from 08:00 – 08:00 the next day.
 - [Ex2.
 Schedule Requirements](/docs/schedule-examples#section-ex2-schedule-requirements)
 - [Ex2.
 Configuration](/docs/schedule-examples#section-ex2-configuration)